imathis/octopress/source/docs/blogging/linklog/index.markdown

 standard_post_marker:
 ```

-The default settings were inspired by [Marco Arment](http://marco.org) with one exception, in his RSS feed the linklog marker comes before the title to help readers better distinguish which posts are linklogs.
+The default settings were inspired by [Marco Arment](http://marco.org) with one exception, in his RSS feed the linklog marker comes before the title to help readers better distinguish linked posts from normal posts.
 To use that style simply change `linklog_marker_position_feed` to `before`.

-John Gruber takes a different approach than Marco.
-Rather than mark his linklog posts, he adds the &#9733; character to the beginning of each of his standard posts.
-So for example if you wanted to copy [Daring Fireball's](http://daringfireball.net) style, you'd set it up like this.
+John Gruber's [Daring Fireball](http://daringfireball.net) takes a different approach than Marco.
+Rather than mark his linked posts, he adds &#9733; to the beginning of each of his standard posts.
+If you wanted to copy that style, you'd set it up like this.

 ``` yml Linklog settings like Daring Fireball
 permalink_label: "&#9733;"